taylo232/zkcs-cardbox/zkcs-tech-notes.md

 #### Design Choices:
 - graph database to store connections (nodes and edges)
-- local db to store node data
+- local db to store data
 - linked by guid
 - zettelkasten methodology